 Attorney Brian J. McCormick, Jr., now of Ross Feller Casey, assisted the federal government in this landmark case, which was prompted by allegations of wrongdoing from a whistleblower he helped to represent.

 McCormick was recently appointed to serve on the national Plaintiffs’ Steering Committee in the Risperdal and Invega Product Liability Cases presently before the Superior Court of California.
 In that leadership role, he will help shape the plaintiffs’ cases as the litigation progresses.

 The number of separate civil cases brought by individuals injured by the drug continues to grow.

-Men or boys who developed gynecomastia after taking Risperdal may be entitled to compensation for medical bills, lost wages and damages that include pain, suffering, disfigurement, and emotional distress.
+Men or boys who developed gynecomastia after taking Risperdal may be entitled to compensation for medical bills, lost wages,

 If you or a loved one has been injured after taking Risperdal, you should contact the experienced Risperdal attorneys at Ross Feller Casey immediately for a free case evaluation.